 No Secrets Policy: If you participate in an individual session with me while concurrently in couple therapy, the information you reveal in your individual session may be used by me in your joint session, based on my professional judgment.

-Termination of Therapy – The length of your treatment depends on the specifics of your treatment plan and the progress you achieve.
+Termination of Therapy – The length of your treatment depends on your treatment plan and the progress you achieve.
 We will discuss a plan for ending therapy as you approach the completion of your treatment goals.
 You may discontinue therapy at any time.
 If you are not benefiting from treatment, either of us may initiate a discussion of treatment alternatives including referrals, changing your treatment plan, or terminating your therapy.

 Additional Charges – If you request other professional services from me such as reading and responding to emails and messages, phone conversations, meetings with professionals, or preparing reports, the fees are half your regular fee for 11-30 minutes, and your full fee for 31-50 minutes.
 The first 10 minutes are free.
 As my focus is treatment, I do not normally attend legal proceedings, unless required to by law.
 My fee for preparing for and attending legal proceedings is $500 per hour.

 Cancellation Policy – To cancel or reschedule, please notify me at least 24 hours before your appointment.
 If you do not provide at least 24 hours notice, you are responsible for payment of the session, which will be charged to your credit card on file.
 Exceptions may be made in case of extreme illness or emergency.

 Credit Card on File – All clients must have current credit card information on file.
 Your card will not be charged if you pay by cash or check when payment is due.
 Your card will be charged for any outstanding balance, late cancellation, missed appointment, or returned check.
 If your check is returned, your card will also be charged a $25 service fee.